Driving licence to tow a caravan or trailer

 On this page, reference is made to the Maximum Authorised Mass (MAM) of vehicles and trailers.
 This should be taken to mean the permissible maximum weight, also known as the gross vehicle weight.

-Drivers who pass a test for Category B+E (Car and Trailer combination) on or after the above date, will be restricted to towing a trailer not heavier than 3,500kg, and the combined MAM of the car and trailer must not be more than 7,000kg.
+Drivers who pass a test for Category B+E (Car and Trailer combination) on or after the above date, will be restricted to towing a trailer not heavier than 3,500kg and the shared MAM of the car and trailer must not be more than 7,000kg.

 To tow a trailer that weighs more than 3,500kg with a car/ small vehicle (category B), you will need to pass additional tests for category C1+E (medium-sized goods vehicles with trailers).

 Drivers who passed a car test on or after 1 January 1997 but before 19 January 2013 are required to pass a further driving test to gain entitlement to category B+E (Car and Trailer combinations) and also for all larger vehicles.

 As well as the new driving tests, drivers of vehicles which fall within subcategories C1, C1+E, D1 and D1+E also have to meet higher medical standards.

 Category B entitlement holders may still tow a trailer; however certain restrictions apply, see the following link for further details.

 Car licences held before 1 January 1997

 This means they are generally entitled to drive a vehicle and trailer combination that falls within B+E entitlement and up to 8,250kgs MAM for holders of C1+E. They also have entitlement to drive a minibus with a trailer over 750kgs MAM.

-Drivers who hold subcategory C1+E - limited to 8,250kgs MAM - may apply for provisional entitlement to the new subcategory C1+E in order to take and pass the test which will increase their combined vehicle and trailer entitlement to 12 tonnes MAM.
+Drivers who hold subcategory C1+E - limited to 8,250kgs MAM - may apply for provisional entitlement to the new subcategory C1+E to take and pass the test which will increase their shared vehicle and trailer entitlement to 12 tonnes MAM.